bzminer/bzminer/README.md

     "nvidia_only": false, // only mine using nvidia cards

     "amd_only": false, // only mine using amd cards

-    "auto_detect_lhr": true, // auto detect if a card has lhr (otherwise it can be manually specified in the device_override)

     "lock_config": false, // if true, bzminer will never write to this file